 Automations are also included as a part of the Enterprise package.

 In addition to automating routine tasks, Netiva automation capabilities include welcome messages, reminders, customer service escalation paths, advertising campaigns, surveys, and even automated check-ins.
-Users can create custom automations, or choose from pre-built Nextiva templates.
+Users can create custom automation, or choose from pre-built Nextiva templates.

 Nextiva’s advanced sales tools provide invaluable insight into and analysis of the customer journey and sales pipeline.